Nicotous1/Enron/README.md

 * [ScandalPerson.ipynb](https://github.com/Nicotous1/Enron/blob/master/ScandalPerson.ipynb) : Descriptive statistics about the different type of traffic<br>
 You need a folder named "data" at your root filled with [this files](https://drive.google.com/open?id=1O3YPJKMkcAz11q_7xz0X-W_Xt1q_EojT).

+* The last notebook, containing the analysis presented in the report, can be accessed [here](https://drive.google.com/open?id=1nc1Y1kL37SJtyRtZMlHj6jmG9B23FqsW).
+It contains a notebook allowing to compute the adjency matrix and to display the network.
+All dataset are already in the folder.
+Make sure to change the path variable to be able to execute the notebook properly.